Eltohamy22/Eltohamy22/README.md

 ### Hi there 👋
-Here are some ideas to get you started:

      My name is Mostafa Eltohamy im a self-taught future front end developer with passion to learn alot about web developement
 - 🔭 I currently finished HTML CSS course in udemy from  the great mentor john Smigla
 - i started to use frontend mentor cummunity and im very happy such platform exists as it the best way to practice and get live evaluation.
 <!--